University of Zurich (UZH) Department of Economics Library Rämistrasse 71 CH-8006 Zurich

 Use of the library

 Borrowing services are free of charge when you come to the library in person.
 We will deliver book requests to your home address for a small fee (see separate list of charges).
+If you borrow books in the online ordering process from the Department of Economics Library or the Library of Business Administration, you can choose if you wish to borrow the book on the same day in the library of ownership or on the next day in the other library.
 Library users are allowed to borrow up to 20 items at one time.
-Use of the lockers is restricted to students of the Faculty of Economics.
 The lending period is 28 days, which is twice automatically extended to a further 28 days, as long as there are no reservations for the books.
 At the end of this period, you may renew the books three times for a further 28 days each time, but they may be recalled if in demand by other users.
 Media must be returned by the end of the lending period.
 Books returned late may be liable to fines (see separate list of charges).
 Prompt return of materials must also be ensured in case of absence from home.
 The library accepts no liability for books that are returned by post or for undelivered reminders or fine notices.
-Books from our library and from the library for business administration can be returned in our book return box during hours when the library is closed.
-Please note that the return date is always considered to be the next day the library is open.
+Books from our library and from the library for business administration can be returned in our book return box when the library is closed.
 Items that have been borrowed by other users may be reserved online.
 You will be informed when the book has been returned; it will then be reserved for you for 7 days; locker keys for 48 hours.
 For all information regarding borrowed books, reservations, change of address etc. please see your online user account.
 The head librarian reserves the right to take further steps in individual cases of misuse, which could lead to being barred from the library.
 Reference books (red call number on spine of book), books published before 1946 and periodicals may not be borrowed.

 Library users are responsible for all items in their care or borrowed in their name.
 It is strictly forbidden to make notes, marks or stick adhesive labels in books.
 Existing damage or missing sections should be reported to the lending desk.
 Lost or damaged books will be replaced and charged to the borrower, together with repair and processing costs.
 To reduce these costs, you may purchase a replacement copy yourself for the library.
 Use of all library materials is subject to copyright laws and for private purposes only.
 Commercial use of library materials is forbidden.